valentjn/ltex-ls/README.md

 ## Requirements

 - 64-bit operating system
-- Language client supporting LSP 3.15 or later
+- If you want to use LT<sub>E</sub>X LS with a language client: Language client supporting LSP 3.15 or later

 ## Installation